 Cellular routers empower rural and mobile operations

-Cellular routers are a type of router that uses cellular technology to provide internet access.
+Cellular routers are a type of router that uses cellular towers to provide internet access.
 They are an ideal solution for businesses, homes, and other locations that don't have access to wired internet services, such as cable or fiber.

 • Gigabit-speed connectivity: Cellular routers provide fast, reliable connections with speeds up to 5G & 4G LTE, allowing easy access to streaming services and online applications.